Compass School Manager

 Students are required to have their clothing and belongings labelled.
 The lost property box is located in the second-hand uniform room next-door to Waabiny.
 Parents/carers are welcome to check the box at any time for items that may have gone missing.
 Staff members do their best to hand back items when they know to whom they belong.

 At the end of each term, all items that have not been claimed and are in reasonable condition will be cleaned and donated to the second-hand uniform supply.

 These are important milestones in all our lives and at Perth Montessori, we like to celebrate them!

-If you would like to provide a birthday treat for your child and their class, firstly consult with your child's class Director to ascertain if there is anyone with special dietary requirements or food preferences.
-Generally fruit and veg. platters are the preferred options for health reasons.
+If you would like to provide a birthday treat for your child and their class, we ask you provide a fruit and/or veg. platter for health reasons.
+Please consult with your child's class Director in the first place to ascertain if there is anyone with special dietary requirements.

-If you are having a birthday celebration for your child and are inviting children from the school, please ensure that the invitations are handed to the parent/carer of the child invited or to their class Director.
-We ask that you please do not hand them to the child directly in case they get lost.
+If you are having a birthday celebration for your child and are inviting children from the school, please ensure that the invitations are either handed to the parent/carer of the child invited or that you send them electronically via the class What's App group.

 Perth Montessori is a non-denominational school and religion is not part of the curriculum.
 However, exposure to, and respect for all, creeds is encouraged.
 Families who recognise special days during the year are invited to do a presentation for their child's class.

 Older students will, at some time, do a study of world religions as part of their cultural work.